Child Support Lawyer – Michigan Family Law Firm

 Child support is defined as a court-ordered payment of money from one parent of a child to another.
 These payments may include healthcare, child care, expenses for education, etc. Children have an inherent right to the support of their natural or adoptive parents and there are specific legal obligations in Michigan for both parents to provide necessary support for a child.
-A child support lawyer understands these obligations and can provide guidance in determining what type of support a child and spouse are legal entitled to.
+A child support lawyer understands these obligations and can provide guidance in determining what type of support a child and spouse are legally entitled to.

-How is Child Support Determined in Michigan
+How Is Child Support Calculated in Michigan?

 The Michigan child support formula considers the needs of the child and the resources of the family and assigns the child a share of those resources in the form of payments.
 The formula will consider the parents income, the allotment of custody and parenting time of each parent and the number of children to be supported.
 The formula will also consider the division of health care costs and child care expenses, etc.